 Your podiatrist will then carry out the necessary treatment, which may be carried out over repeated visits, and will also give advice on how you can look after your feet.
 Your podiatrist will also examine your shoes and give you advice on the correct type of footwear you should wear.

-- Carefully clean and dress any wounds on the feet
+- Carefully wash your feet in warm water and dry them carefully, especially between the toes, and dress any wounds on the feet

 - Ensure your blood sugar, cholesterol and blood pressure levels are healthy in accordance with your GP

-- Do not keep your feet too close to a source of heat, such as a fire, hot water bottle or electric blanket.
+- Avoid temperature change - if your feet are cold, wear socks; do not get into a very hot bath or put your feet too close to a heat source.
 It is easy to burn the feet if you have loss of sensation

 - Always follow advice from your Podiatrist and GP